 Before the Recessional music starts, however, the Officiant may formally present the two of you to your guests if you have arranged for him or her to do this.
 Then the recessional music begins and the couple heads back up the aisle.
 The remainder of the bridal party follows in the reverse order they came down the aisle with the outside bridesmaid and the outside groomsman recessing arm and arm first.

 Donna and David Norford, VA Wedding Officiants Destination Wedding Info Copyright 2013.
-Marriage Officiant in Fredericksburg, King George, Stafford, Quantico, Colonial Beach, Dahlgren, Spotsylvania, Caroline, Westmoreland, Virginia.
-All rights reserved. destination weddings
+Serving Fredericksburg, King George, Stafford, Quantico, Lake of the Woods, Colonial Beach, Dahlgren, Spotsylvania, Caroline, Westmoreland, Riverwind Estate on the Potomac River, King George, Virginia.
+All rights reserved.